upadhyay-jash/user-behaviour-detection/README.md

 The project compares four different classification algorithms—Random Forest, Logistic Regression, Support Vector Machine (SVM), and K-Nearest Neighbors (KNN)—to identify the most effective model for this task.

-(Note: Replace this placeholder with a real chart from your project, such as the feature importance plot or a model comparison graph.)

 🎯 Project Goal
 The primary objective is to build and evaluate a machine learning model that accurately predicts user behavior (active/inactive) from a real-world dataset.
 The project covers an end-to-end ML workflow, including data preprocessing, handling class imbalance, model training, and performance evaluation.